Skip to main content

 Fish fillets for dogs

 Another easy treat for your furry friend might make your mouth water, too.
-Dogs can eat, and usually enjoy, many types of fish, including salmon, herring, char, and even tuna (find a fuller list here).
-To prepare fish for dogs, cook it without using any oils or seasonings, which can upset your dog’s stomach.
+Dogs can eat, and usually enjoy, many types of fish, including salmon, herring, char, and even tuna (you can find a fuller list from AKC).
+To prepare fish for dogs, cook it without using any oils or seasonings since those can upset your dog’s stomach.
 Make sure anything you feed her is free of bones, fins, and rough scales.
 Raw fish is also a no-go for dogs.

 Hungry yet?
-Your dog sure is!
-She’s bound to love her homemade treats, but you can always play around with pet-safe ingredients until you find a concoction your canine goes crazy for.
+Your dog sure is.
+They’re bound to love her homemade treats, but you can always play around with pet-safe ingredients until you find a concoction your canine goes crazy for.
 Whether you use these treats during training or just as a special snack, preparing them at home will give you even more ways to bond with your pet.
-Let’s put it this way: You’ll always have someone to lick the spoon!
+Let’s put it this way: You’ll always have someone to lick the spoon.

 Gabrielle LaFrank